SylwiaKmiec/SQL-relational-database-design/README.md

- This report, together with the SQL script shows the steps taken to design, write and implement database of real web-application.
+ This project shows the steps taken to design, write and implement database of real web-application.
  For this project I have chosen application: Booking_hotel_room.com.

  Tabel of Contents: